MuhammedM294/waterseg/README.md

  The fourth dataset combines the RGB SAR image (with VV, VH, and VV/VH bands) with the DEM data.
 This dataset provides a comprehensive representation by integrating SAR imagery, polarization information, and terrain features.

-### The main challenges encountered during this project included:
+## Challenges
 1. The similarity of intensity values of water bodies and the surrounding land cover of the desert, always leads to the misclassification of many land pixels as water bodies.
+2.

-2. Limited Training Data:
+3. Limited Training Data:
 ### Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open a new issue or submit a pull request.